batect/batect.dev/src/pages/privacy.md

 ## Documentation site hosting

 This documentation site ([batect.dev](https://batect.dev)) is hosted using Netlify and Cloudflare.
-Both of these services collect data to enable them to operate their services, and their respective privacy policies apply to this data.
+Both of these services collect data to enable them to operate and improve their services, and their respective privacy policies apply to this data.

+## Documentation site search

+This documentation site ([batect.dev](https://batect.dev)) uses Algolia DocSearch to provide search functionality.
+Algolia collects data to enable them to operate and improve their services, and [their privacy policy](https://www.algolia.com/policies/privacy/) applies to this data.

 ## In-app update notifications